 120-minute Battery Life

-Each full-charge of the 2,600-mAh battery provides enough power for the GOOVI to clean for up to 120 minutes straight.
-The maximum runtime per charge depends on which mode is currently active—MAX power will drain the battery twice as quickly than standard mode.
+Each full charge of the 2,600-mAh battery provides enough power for the GOOVI to clean for 120 minutes straight.
+The maximum runtime per charge depends on which mode is currently active—MAX power will drain the battery twice as quickly as standard mode.
 As soon as the GOOVI’s battery begins to run low, it’ll make a beeline for its charging dock to refuel (no auto-resume function).

 The GOOVI finds its way around by randomly navigating your floors.
-This means it will make repeated passes over the same area from time to time, but the good news is that it transitions easily from carpets to bare floors and back without the slightest hitch.
-Its tiny 2.85-inch profile also allows it to move effortless beneath furniture.
+It means it will make repeated passes over the same area from time to time, but the good news is that it transitions easily from carpets to bare floors and back without the slightest hitch.
+Its tiny 2.85-inch profile also allows it to move effortlessly beneath the furniture.

 No Boundary Strips

 The GOOVI D380 kit does not include boundary strips though it is compatible.
-Boundary strips create no-go zones which causes the robot to do a complete 180° and continue cleaning in the opposite direction.
-To make use of this function, you’ll have to purchase boundary strips separately.
+Boundary strips create no-go zones that cause the robot to do a complete 180° and continue cleaning in the opposite direction.
+To use this function, you’ll have to purchase boundary strips separately.

 iRobot Roomba 675